Paulware/BlocklyScriptcraft/README.md

      </ul>
 </ul>

-After cloning the git repository, you can run blockly Scripcraft by opening C:\BlocklyScriptcraft\blocklyScriptcraft.html use the google chrome browser<br>
+After cloning the git repository, you can run blockly Scripcraft by opening C:\BlocklyScriptcraft\blocklyScriptcraft.html using google chrome (IE will not work)<br>

 <h2>Minecraft Server Setup</h2>
   <a href="http://Paulware.github.io/BlocklyScriptcraft/windowsSetup.html">Windows 10</a><br>